-CHAPTER 7

-SOLAR POWER

-7.1 WHY SEA IS IMPORTANT TO SOLAR POWER
+7.1 WHY SEA IS IMPORTANT TO THE SOLAR POWER SUB-SECTOR

-An overall rationale for why it is important to use SEA to support the energy transition is provided in the preface to the guidance.

 SEA can provide critical information to support better decision-making for solar power planning and development, including identifying where there may be implications for PPPs to adequately address significant environmental and/or socio-economic risks and impacts.
 This information can be particularly important to identify and assess the scale and significance of possible cumulative impacts of multiple solar power schemes/developments whether alone or in combination with other renewable energy technologies (e.g., wind energy).

 The SEA process will:

-- Identify and focus on key environmental and socio-economic issues and the concerns of likely affected stakeholders, including local communities, vulnerable groups, and indigenous peoples.
-Major issues are discussed in detail in section 7.5 and are summarised in Table 7.2. - Identify/recommend if there are areas that should be avoided for solar power development ('no go' areas) because of particularly high risk to the environment, habitats/biodiversity and/or people/communities. - Identify what changes or additions are required to PPPs governing solar power development to address these risks. - Make subsequent project-level EIAs/ESIAs more efficient and cheaper by addressing the big picture regarding potential upstream, downstream and cumulative impacts, and identifying the particular issues that individual solar power project EIAs/ESIAs should focus on in more detail.
-This may also include spatial planning recommendations for optimal siting of solar power projects to minimize these risks and impacts.
-Such project-level EIAs/ESIAs should identify/recommend mitigation measures to avoid, minimise/reduce negative impacts, compensate, offset and restore/rehabilitate land at the end of a project, as well as to enhance positive impacts and benefits. - Engage stakeholders (particularly in areas where solar power potential has been identified) who can be affected by solar power developments to be informed early of proposed or possible policy options or plans and enable them to provide their perspectives and present their concerns.
+- Identify and focus on key environmental and socio-economic issues and the concerns of likely affected stakeholders, including local communities, marginalised groups and indigenous peoples.
+Major issues are discussed in detail in section 7.5 and are summarised in Table 7.2. - Identify/recommend if there are areas that should be avoided for solar power development ('no go' areas) because of particularly high risk to the environment, habitats/biodiversity and/or people. - Identify what changes or additions are required to PPPs governing solar power development to address these risks. - Make subsequent project-level EIAs more efficient and cheaper by addressing the big picture and upstream, downstream and cumulative potential impacts, and identifying the particular issues that individual solar power project EIAs should focus on in more (site-specific) detail.
+This may also include spatial planning recommendations for optimal siting of solar power projects to minimize these risks and impacts. - Engage stakeholders (particularly in areas where solar power potential has been identified) including communities, marginalised groups and indigenous peoples which can be particularly affected by solar power developments to be informed of proposed or possible policy options or plans and enable them to provide their perspectives and present their concerns.
 This will enable key issues to be identified and verified, help build understanding and support for solar development, and avoid future misunderstanding and possible conflicts.